 Australia – Top 2 World Gold Producer

-In 2014 the World No 1 gold producer country remained China after pushing out South Africa From the top spot in 2007.
-South Africa had dominated word gold production for nearly 100 years Australia is the number 2 gold producer.
-The 3rd and 4th world producers are now Rusia and USA respectively.
+In 2017 the World No 1 gold producer country remained China after pushing out South Africa from the top spot in 2007.
+South Africa had dominated word gold production for nearly 100 years.
+Australia is the number 2 gold producer.
+The 3rd and 4th world producers are Rusia and USA respectively; followed by Canada, Peru and South Africa in 5th, 6th and 7th positions.

 Gold Discovery in Australia - Who’s Edward Hargraves?